Beepods Beekeeping FAQ

 At Beepods, we include all necessary equipment in the starter kit that a new beekeeper would need throughout the year.
 This includes a one year warranty for damaged or broken pieces of the system.
 We can provide this because of the mechanical fasteners in the woodenware and because it has been designed to be easily replace parts.

-At Beepods we include a year subscription to our Resource Center which is always being updated with new Educational, How To and many more types of resources.
-We have videos, documentation and much more in the forum.
+At Beepods we include a one-year subscription to our Beepods Lab which is always being updated with new educational and how-to resources.
+The lab includes videos, documentation, and much more.
 Also, as a user, we send out a monthly beekeeping update to let our users know what they should be doing to prep for the month, looking for in the hive and information on environmental conditions.

 At Beepods, we provide multiple avenues of support to all of our beekeepers, whether novice or extremely experienced.
 They are as follows:

-- Access to the Resource Center which includes a variety of resources, a forum, a request form for new resources and even the ability to apply to have a mentor who has been where you are in the past.
+- Access to the Beepods Lab which includes a variety of resources, a forum, a request form for new resources and even the ability to apply to have a mentor who has been where you are in the past.

 - Access to our phone support.
 This 1 year subscription is especially useful for those anomalies that may occur in the hive.
 Simply schedule a short phone call with one of our expert beekeepers and they can ask you for some information and help you identify the cause and a solution.
 Also, by using your inspection kit, we can help you make sure that you watch for the patterns as your skills grow.